MahdiRazzaque/azan-dashboard/README.md

    npm install
    ```
 3. Create `.env` file with required variables
-4. Create or modify `config.json` with your settings
-5. If using local prayer times, create `prayer_times.json`
+4. If using local prayer times, create `prayer_times.json`
-6. Start the server:
+5. Start the server:
    ```bash
    npm start
    ```
+6. Follow the interactive setup process to enter your myMasjid guildId

 ## Usage

-1. Access the web interface at `http://localhost:3002` (or your configured port)
+1. Access the web interface at `http://localhost:3000` (or your configured port)
 2. Log in using your admin credentials
 3. Access the settings panel by clicking the settings icon
 4. Configure global and prayer-specific settings: